National Community Pharmacists Association (NCPA) Partners in Pharmacy Scholarship

 Eligibility

-All pharmacy students who are student members of NCPA are eligible to apply for the Partners in Pharmacy Scholarship per academic year.
-The student must be enrolled in an accredited U.S. school or college of pharmacy on a full-time basis during the academic term that the scholarship is awarded.
-Note: Students may only receive this award one time.
+Multiple scholarships may be awarded.
+All pharmacy students who are national NCPA student members are eligible to apply for NCPA Foundation Scholarships.
+The student must be enrolled in an accredited U.S. school or college of pharmacy on a full-time basis during the term that the scholarship is awarded.
+The student must be within 24 months of graduation.

-Children of Partners in Pharmacy Officers, NCPA Foundation Officers, NCPA Officers, or NCPA Executive Committee members are not eligible to participate in the program.
+Children of NCPA Foundation Officers, NCPA Officers, or NCPA Executive Committee members are not eligible to participate in the program.

 Procedure